SIAT-IAT-355/Final-Project-Milestones/README.md

 ## Milestone 4: Putting It All Together
 **Objective**: Finalize your website by ensuring cohesion, responsiveness, and design quality.

+**Final Deliverable**: The final deliverable for this project is a **fully functional website** that presents your visualizations and data analysis system.
+This website can be part of your personal website if you choose, and it should showcase the complete set of visualizations and insights you have developed.

 1. **Refine Website Content and Layout**:
    - Add any necessary text or explanations to enhance user understanding.
    - Ensure the website is well-organized and cohesive in both design and functionality.